enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 In a type system for the lambda calculus, if a term is well-typed, intermediate terms found during reduction are also well-typed.
 Ideally, valid polarized nets should also have a similar property: if an initial net is valid, all intermediate nets during reduction should also be valid.
-At a minimum, this can be used to readback nets _during_ reduction, and not only _after_ it.
+At a minimum, this can be used to read back nets _during_ reduction, and not only _after_ it.

 The problem here is that the four polarizations we have detailed above (abstraction, application, erasure, and